prorev/prorev.github.io/_posts/2020-11-24-python_subprocess.md

         futures = executor.map(exec_, cmds)
 ```

-We will run 10 times 'sleep 2' but the max number of parallel jobs will be 4.
+We will run 10 times `sleep 2` but the max number of parallel jobs will be 4.

 ```python
 %%time